numbbo/coco/docs/bbob-largescale/functions/source/index.rst

 :math:`B_i, 1 \leq i \leq n_b` are all orthogonal.
 Thus, the matrix :math:`B`
 is also an orthogonal matrix.

-This reprentation allows the rotational transformation :math:`\textbf{R}` to satisfy three desired properties:
+This representation allows the rotational transformation :math:`\textbf{R}` to satisfy three desired properties:

 1. Have (almost) linear cost (due to the block structure of :math:`B`).